Longshan Jilin, China Travel Guide

 Longshan Park (龙山公园) is the main urban green space.
 It features walking paths, several pavilions, and views from its elevated positions.
 It is a pleasant place for a stroll, exercise, or quiet contemplation.

-Wildlife viewing is not applicable to Longshan District, as it is an urban area.
+Wildlife viewing is not applicable to Longshan District, as it is a city area.

 No established tourist infrastructure for wildlife viewing within the district.